Dubuque Women's March rescheduled due to weather

-The 2020 Dubuque Women's March has been pushed until next week due to poor road and weather conditions, organizers have announced.
+The 2020 Dubuque Women’s March has been pushed back by one week due to poor road and weather conditions, organizers have announced.

-Originally set for 10:30 a.m. today at Steeple Square, located at 15th and White streets, the event was postponed due to a winter storm.
-The event will instead be held at the 10:30 a.m.
+Originally set for 10:30 a.m.
+Saturday at Steeple Square, located at 15th and White streets, the event was postponed due to a winter storm.
+The event will instead be held at 10:30 a.m.
 Saturday, Jan.
 25, at the same location.

 The event is organized by Indivisible Dubuque, a progressive organization launched after the election of President Donald Trump.
 Several Democratic candidates, including challengers to U.S. Sen. Joni Ernst, R-Iowa, have been invited to speak.